silentorb/marloth-story/books/fairytale/part5.md

 "If that's what it takes, then Yes!"

 "Wait!
-Stop!" said Mr. Mosspuddle.
+Slow down!" said Mr. Mosspuddle.
 "Why are we being so antagonistic?
 Everyone here (except maybe the raven) is concerned for Princess Adelle's well-being.
 We're all agreed on that point.
 The only disagreement is over what is truly in her best interest.
 Now, at least